HumanSignal/label-studio/docs/source/guide/tasks.md

 For label configs with one data key (e.g.: one input image) Label Studio supports a file uploading via GUI, just drag & drop your files (or select them from file dialog) on "Import" page.
 This option is suitable for limited file number.

-## Import using API

-Import your data using server API.
-Check [API page](api.html) for more details.

-## Sampling
+## Sampling --> move to project setup page

 You can define the way of how your imported tasks are exposed to annotators.
 Several options are available.
-To enable one of them, specify `--sampling=<option>` as command line option.
+To enable one of them, specify `--sampling=<option>` as command line option. <!--is there a way to do this from the UI?-->

 #### sequential